 I didn’t comprehend the depth of the plight of First Nations people when I was a little kid riding my decorated bicycle, but as an adult it is my responsibility to live in a posture of learning and engage now.

 As a kid playing with sparklers on the 4th of July, I was oblivious of the modern plight of African Americans.
-As an adult, it’s up to me to educate myself and my kids that these friends are not experiencing the same freedoms yet, and it’s up to us to keep advocating for equality and vote accordingly.
+As an adult, it’s up to me to educate myself and my kids that these friends are not experiencing the same freedoms, nor have they ever, (added 1/21) and it’s up to us to keep advocating for equality and vote accordingly.

 As a kid safely tucked onto my dad’s shoulder, I wasn’t aware that our Mexican neighbors were people to build up walls between since we crossed the border frequently to engage the culture.
 As an adult, the future requires me to acknowledge history, explore the present, and then collaborate to create a better tomorrow for humans, regardless of what side of a border they live.